cp1lump/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# A title

-I'm glad you are here.
-I plan to talk about ...
+I'd really prefer to write my own html